-In no event will Apple or its software suppliers be liable for direct, indirect, special, incidental, or consequential damages resulting from any defect in the software or manual, even if they have been advised of the possibility of such damages.
-In particular, they shall have no liability for any programs or data stored in or used with Apple products, including the costs of recovering or reproducing these programs or data.
+IN NO EVENT WILL APPLE BE HELD LIABLE FOR DIRECT, INDIRECT, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES RESULTING FROM ANY DEFECT IN THE SOFTWARE OR ITS DOCUMENTATION, even if advised of the possibility of such damages.
+In particular, Apple shall have no liability for any programs or data stored in or used with Apple products, including the costs of recovering such programs or data.

-The warranty and remedies set forth above are exclusive and in lieu of all others, oral or written, express or implied.
-No Apple dealer, agent or employee is authorized to make any modification, extension or addition to this warranty.
+THE WARRANTY AND REMEDIES SET FORTH ABOVE ARE EXCLUSIVE AND IN LIEU OF ALL OTHERS, ORAL OR WRITTEN, EXPRESS OR IMPLIED.
+No Apple dealer, agent, or employee is authorized to make any modification, extension, or addition to this warranty.

 Some states do not allow the exclusion or limitation of implied warranties or liability for incidental or consequential damages, so the above limitation or exclusion may not apply to you.
-This warranty gives you specific legal rights, and you may also have other rights that vary from state to state.
+This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.